Syston and Peterborough Railway: Great Northern Railway proposed, and opposed by Hudson

 In 1844 promoters put together a scheme to link London and York; it became considerably modified and was later called the Great Northern Railway (GNR), to connect London and Doncaster.
 Hudson saw this as a competitive threat to his lines: as well as providing a more direct route between London and York than his own affiliated companies, the GNR would block the route by which Hudson's lines might connect to East Anglia.
 Hudson also controlled the Eastern Counties Railway, and the area it served was a large consumer of coal and agricultural supplies, hitherto not well connected to the railway network north of London.
 Hudson’s plan was that his Midland Railway and his Eastern Counties Railway would link and monopolise that traffic.

-Accordingly Hudson went to great lengths in an attempt to frustrate the Great Northern Railway's authorisation in Parliament, but ultimately he failed and the Great Northern Railway Act was passed, on 26 June 1846.
-The GNR promoters had spent £590,355 on Parliamentary expenses.
+Accordingly Hudson went to great lengths in an attempt to frustrate the Great Northern Railway's authorisation in Parliament, but ultimately he failed and the Great Northern Railway Act 1846 (9 & 10 Vict. c. lxxi) was passed, on 26 June 1846.
+The GNR promoters had spent £590,355 on parliamentary expenses.

 Planning and construction

 Authorisation

 Having failed to kill off the Great Northern Railway promoters' scheme, Hudson now took steps to enhance his access to East Anglia.
 The Eastern Counties Railway was established there and was planned to reach Peterborough.
 Hudson now proposed a new railway from the Midland Railway main line at Syston, north of Leicester, to Peterborough, where it could link with the Eastern Counties Railway.
 The new line was expected to cost £700,000.

-The Syston and Peterborough line was authorised by Parliament on 30 June 1845.
+The Syston and Peterborough line was authorised by an act of Parliament, the Midland Railway Act 1845 (8 & 9 Vict. c. lvi), on 30 June 1845.

-The Act authorised construction of a branch line to Peterborough from a triangular junction at Syston; the line would run through Melton Mowbray, Oakham, Luffenham and Stamford, forming a junction at Peterborough, not with the north-south Great Northern Railway, but the intended west to east Eastern Counties Railway.
+The act authorised construction of a branch line to Peterborough from a triangular junction at Syston; the line would run through Melton Mowbray, Oakham, Luffenham and Stamford, forming a junction at Peterborough, not with the north-south Great Northern Railway, but the intended west to east Eastern Counties Railway.
 The Midland trains were to have running powers into the ECR's passenger station and goods yard there.